-Thank you for choosing to Show Some Love and participate in the 2020 Combined Federal Campaign (CFC).
+Thank you for choosing to participate in the 2021 Combined Federal Campaign (CFC).
 Your work empowers and inspires the generosity of the federal community, and together, we can change the world.

 The CFC is one of the largest and most successful annual workplace campaigns, raising millions of dollars each year for organizations for those who need it most.
 As the only authorized charitable solicitation of employees in the federal workplace, the CFC offers access to a critical source of unrestricted funds for participating nonprofits and an inexpensive way to attract new donors.